Frequently asked questions about Utah's Predator Control Program

 3. Participants may only claim payments for their own coyotes.
 Only the individual who has killed a coyote can claim payment for that coyote.

-4. Program participants are required to report their kills through Utah Coyote Bounty Reporter, a free app that is available for iOS and Android smartphones and replaces the paper compensation forms.
-The app was made the mandatory reporting method as of July 1, 2019.
+4. Program participants are required to report their kills through the Utah Coyote Bounty Reporter (Survey123) App, which is free and available for iOS and Android smartphones.
+The app replaces the paper compensation forms, and was made the mandatory reporting method as of July 1, 2019.
 Please ensure you have the latest app version that was launched Aug.
 29, 2023.
 Many of the glitches previously experienced by users have been resolved in this updated version.
 The DWR has not accepted kills recorded using the paper compensation forms since July 1, 2022.

 5. In order to submit a claim using the smartphone application, you must have location data turned on.
 Utah Code 63G-2-305 protects any location data that you submit from public disclosure.